The Wenlock Group…

 The name derives from geology.
 According to Wikipedia (reluctantly quoting the 1911 Encyclopedia Britannica), the Wenlock Group is “the middle series of strata in the Silurian (Upper Silurian) of Great Britain…in the Welsh border counties….”

 The Wenlock Group’s output is entirely original, entirely instrumental (lyric-free!), and is never created, recorded, or performed in real time.
-And, furthermore, it’s essentially self-published, through CDBaby.
+And, furthermore, it’s essentially self-published, through CDBaby and Bandcamp.
 So, music of a lesser god.
 We’re fine with that.

 Try the track excerpts below; iMac, Korg, and I thank you for taking a listen!